jarrarhaider1214/docs/pages/user-guide/components/credentials-profile/credentials-profile.md

 ## Credentials Profile

-Credential profile menu lets you save your credentials for AWS, Azure, GCP and other credentials that might be needed to setup project and for deployment.
-You can save your credentials for docker registry, APIs etc. These stored credentials can then be later used to configure a project or solution.
+Credential profile menu lets you save your credentials for AWS, Azure, etc and other credentials that might be needed to setup Application for deployment.
+You can save your credentials for docker registry, APIs etc. These stored credentials can then be later used to configure an Application.

-Purpose of this is to make it as easy as possible for the user to deploy the project.
+Purpose of this is to make it as easy as possible for the user to deploy the application.
 CloudPlex aims to provide a seamless experience of deployment.
-By storing the credentials, user won't have to manually provide the credentials to gain the access of resource everytime and be done with deployment in under 5 minutes.
+By storing the credentials, user won't have to manually provide the credentials to gain the access of resources everytime and be done with deployment in under 5 minutes.

 Different type of Credentials can be saved and fetched while configuring different modules in the platform.
 Explained below is the process of storing credentials in platform.